gustarus/react-native-version-up/readme.md

-**Please, do create pull requests to the project if you improve something!**
+**Please, create pull request to the project if you improve something!**
 **It will help us to create hight-quality package.**

 # React native version upper